Souravlai7/GPT-NativePHP-Knowledge/CONTRIBUTING.md

 ## Pull Request Checklist

+- [ ] I created or claimed an issue before opening this PR.
+- [ ] I linked the issue in the PR description.

 - [ ] I edited the correct source Markdown file.
 - [ ] I did not include secrets or private data.
 - [ ] I added practical examples, commands, or checklists.